 - Allows for future treatment options for preserving vision.

-You should continue using any prescribed eye drops until your operation, unless directed by your doctor.
+You should continue using any prescribed eye drops until your operation unless directed by your doctor.
 Your surgeon will go over all your medications, especially if you take blood thinners such as Coumadin.
 Bring a list of your current medications and a brief medical history to your pre-operative appointment.

 During the Surgery

-The cataract removal and iStent procedure is usually performed under local anesthesia.
+The cataract removal and iStent procedure are usually performed under local anesthesia.
 Your surgeon will first perform the phacoemulsification procedure to remove the cataract.
 With an ultrasonic device, the cloudy lens is broken up and removed and an artificial intraocular lens (IOL) is inserted.
 Using the same incision, the titanium iStent will be inserted by a preloaded, single-use, sterile applicator.
 Your surgeon will slowly advance the iStent into the trabecular meshwork of your eye and push the button on the inserter to release the iStent.
 The cataract removal and iStent implant only take about 15 to 20 minutes per eye.